PearCoding/Ignis/docs/src/scene/lights.rst

  * - luminance
    - |color|
    - (1,1,1)
    - Luminance of the sky model.
+Set this to 1 to prevent the parameter :monosp:`zenith` to be applied.

  * - zenith
    - |color|
    - (1,1,1)
    - Zenith color of the sky model.
 This can not be used together with :monosp:`luminance`.

+ * - ground
+   - |color|
+   - (1,1,1)
+   - Ground tint of the sky model.
+The ground has to be explicitly given.

  * - a, b, c, d, e
    - |number|
    - 1,1,1,1,1
-   - Perez specific parameters.
+   - Perez explicit parameters.
+Can not be used with other options specifying Perez parameters.

+ * - clearness, brightness
+   - |number|
+   - 1, 0.2
+   - Perez specified parameters to populate a, b, c, d and e.
+Will apply a diffuse normalization term.
+Can not be used with other options specifying Perez parameters.

+ * - diffuse_irradiance, direct_irradiance
+   - |number|
+   - 1, 1
+   - Diffuse horizontal irradiance (W/m^2) and direct normal irradiance (W/m^2).
+Will apply a diffuse normalization term.
+Can not be used with other options specifying Perez parameters.

+ * - diffuse_illuminance, direct_illuminance
+   - |number|
+   - 1, 1
+   - Diffuse horizontal illuminance (Lux) and direct normal illuminance (Lux).
+Will apply a diffuse normalization term.
+Can not be used with other options specifying Perez parameters.

 .. subfigstart::

 .. figure:: images/lig_perez.jpg
   :width: 90%

   Perez sky model with default settings.
-The sky model has no ground term, therefore everything below the horizon is displayed in black.

 .. subfigend::
   :width: 0.6